yochaigal/cairn/resources/build-an-adventure-site.md

 ## Theme:
 - Pick a theme for the area.
 A specific mythology you find inpiring, something from history, etc.
 - Name (should reflect or theme).
-Some help [here](https://www.fantasynamegenerators.com/forest_names.php).
+There are some great names [here](https://www.fantasynamegenerators.com/forest_names.php).
-- Come up with a premise; typically an amazing location with a treasure to hunt.
+- Come up with a solid adventure premise; typically an amazing location with a treasure to hunt.
-- Dangers, Stakes, Motives, Urgency.
-- Ruling faction (if applicable) with trait(s) & motives; add some kind of counter balance (enemies or pre-existing/hidden faction).
+- Decide on a ruling faction, with traits & motive.
+Add some kind of counter balance (another faction, some kind of nefarious enemy, etc).
+- Keep these concepts in mind at all times: Dangers, Stakes, Motives, Urgency.
+The more you can weave in, the better.

+## Inspiration

-## Spark Tables
+### Spark Tables
 [Spark Tables](https://www.bastionland.com/2017/11/electric-modernity-and-spark-tables.html) are very handy tools for quickly creating a setting.
 They are typically made of 40 words divided into two columns.
 For an example Spark Table see [here](https://docs.google.com/spreadsheets/d/1b3E3FsQVvjqAMVcDIVXXQmo9g6bH0fQBDbzRJ6K5F10/edit#gid=0).
 There are four tables there.
 With some light editing, they result in phrases like:
 - Digesting Claws
 - White Eyes